Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Generalizing relative hyperbolicity

 \begin{rem} Note that the metric $\dl $ is much more sensitive.
 For instance, let $G$ be any finite group, $H=G$, and $X=\emptyset$.
 Then $\widehat \d (g,h)=\infty$ for any distinct $g,h\in H$.
 However if we take $X=G$, we have $\widehat \d (g,h)<\infty$ for all $g,h\in H$. \end{rem}

 \begin{defn}[{\bf Components, connected and isolated components}] Let $q$ be a path in the Cayley graph $\G $.
-A (non-trivial) subpath $p$ of $q$ is called an \emph{$H_\lambda $-subpath}, if the label of $p$ is a word in the alphabet $H_\lambda \setminus\{ 1\} $.
+A (non-trivial) subpath $p$ of $q$ is called an \emph{$H_\lambda $-subpath}, if the label of $p$ is a word in the alphabet $H_\lambda $.
 An $H_\lambda$-subpath $p$ of $q$ is an {\it $H_\lambda $-component} if $p$ is not contained in a longer subpath of $q$ with this property.
 Further by a {\it component} of $q$ we mean an $H_\lambda $-component of $q$ for some $\lambda \in \Lambda$.

-Two $H_\lambda $-components $p_1, p_2$ of a path $q$ in $\G $ are called {\it connected} if there exists a path $c$ in $\G $ that connects some vertex of $p_1$ to some vertex of $p_2$, and ${\Lab (c)}$ is a word consisting only of letters from $H_\lambda \setminus\{ 1\} $.
+Two $H_\lambda $-components $p_1, p_2$ of a path $q$ in $\G $ are called {\it connected} if there exists a path $c$ in $\G $ that connects some vertex of $p_1$ to some vertex of $p_2$, and ${\Lab (c)}$ is a word consisting only of letters from $H_\lambda $.
 In algebraic terms this means that all vertices of $p_1$ and $p_2$ belong to the same left coset of $H_\lambda $.
 Note also that we can always assume that $c$ has length at most $1$ as every non-trivial element of $H_\lambda $ is included in the set of generators.
+An $H_\lambda$-component $p$ of a path $q$ in $\G $ is {\it isolated} if it is not connected to any other component of $q$.